epam/gcp-go2-auto/gpu-workload/t5/TUTORIAL.md

 ```

 > Note: if you want to use CPU instead, change `MACHINE` variable to `cpu`

+> Depending on chosen model this operation can take some significant time

 As the packaged model can be quite large it is recommended to use a container registry endpoint from the same location where you have deployed your GKE Autopilot Cluster.
 In this tutorial we will use `gcr.io` for US region.
 You can find the list of available regions [here](https://cloud.google.com/container-registry/docs/pushing-and-pulling#tag)